NOT UNDER THE LAW BUT UNDER GRACE

 We Christians, in spite of the good that may derive from governing one’s diet, are no longer under the dietary and culinary ordinances of the Law of Moses.
 These all are done away in Christ.

-For meat destroy not the work of God.
-All things indeed are pure; but it is evil for that man who eateth with offence.
+Do not destroy the work of God for the sake of food.
+All things indeed are pure, but it is evil for the man who eats with offense.
 (Romans 14:20)

 “All things indeed are pure.”
 Remarkable words from a former Pharisee of the Pharisees.
 Paul would agree that saints no longer are under the stipulations concerning clean and unclean food and the washing of dishes and pots.
 These have been done away in Christ.